-3.5 Bias Subtraction
+3.4 Bias Subtraction

-After correcting for all of these effects, there may be some residual imprint of some bias structure.
-To generate a bias frame to subtract from the image we take a series of zero-second integrations, perform the above ISR correction steps in order, and take the median.
+After correcting for the effects described above, there may be some residual imprint of some bias structure.
+To generate a bias frame, which will be subsequently subtracted from the image we take a series of zero-second integration frames, perform the above ISR correction described above on each frame independently, and then take the median per pixel.
+This is what we call a "combined bias frame".
 Note that it is important to perform crosstalk correction prior to bias frame creation to ensure that the crosstalk signal from hot columns is corrected or else these will get imprinted on all of the amplifier segments which is undesirable.

-3.6 Gain Normalization
+3.5 Gain Normalization

-In this step we convert the units of each amplifier from ADU to $e^-$ using the gain measurement.
+Up to this point in the processing chain, all operations are performed with ADU units.
+In this step we convert the units of each amplifier from ADU to e^- using the gain measurement.
 This is a two step process.
-In the first step, we correct the image to account for the fact that the gain has a small dependence on readout board (REB) temperature ( $\approx 0.06\%/^{\circ}C$ ), and we must correct for any small temperature shifts to ensure all of our images can use equivalent calibrations.
-In the second step, we use the gains ( $e^-/ADU$ ) to convert each amplifier from ADU units to $e^-$ units.
+In the first step, we correct the image to account for the fact that the gain has a small dependence on readout board (REB) temperature ($\approx 0.06\%/°C$), and we must correct for any small temperature shifts to ensure all of our images can use equivalent calibrations.
+In the second step, we use the gains measured from the photon transfer curve calibration frames (e^- /ADU) to convert each amplifier from ADU units to e^- units.